romdim/mobiquity-ergast/README.md

 # MobiquityErgast

 This project's purpose was to create a SPA that presents a list with all the F1 World Champions starting from 2005 until 2015.
 Navigation was required to check the winners of every race of a selected year.
 The row that contains the world champion of the year was to be highlighted.
 The [Ergast API](https://ergast.com/mrd/) was used for this reason.

+Various desicions were taken in terms of UI and UX.
+I tried to keep things simple by using a well-established design, Material.
 Beyond the obvious I wanted to be coherent with the [Angular Styleguide](https://angular.io/guide/styleguide), create a Dockerfile for convenience, make the website a PWA and let it cache responses.

+As no certain kind of visitors were defined for this test, I assumed that the site would target people that know eveything around F1 and want to learn even more, that's why it was essential to me to show the most of the info I could get by the Ergast service.
+This is why I went with accordion and not grid or cards, in order to show the most in a non-intrusive way.
+Also, photos of the drivers were considered but was declined as it would make the site static, while it should get the data dynamically.
+Cover photo was declined as well even though unsplash provides some very good, because it would push all the data below the fold.
+Google Maps was added as it shows the visitor the exact location of the race visualised.
+Responsive layout was a must for all devices.

+Angular was chosen as I've already worked with it, love Typescript and also wanted to test v6.
+I know version 6 may not be the most stable one as it is less than a month old, but it was just fine for a simple app.

 The website can be seen at https://romdim.github.io/mobiquity-ergast.
 Github is kind enough to let projects host their services by using the gh-branch.

-Various desicions were taken in terms of UI and UX.
-I tried to keep things simple by using a well-established design, Material.
-I tried to show the most relevant information by default and let the user take the wheels to get more out of the site.
-I have decided to not include various stuff, going through git history one can see that, no big images but only the needed info with a few icons, no tables with dense data, just responsive layouts that are tested Angular was chosen as I've already worked with it, love Typescript and also wanted to test v6.
-I know version 6 may not be the most stable one as it is less than a month old, but it was just fine for a simple app.

 The first steps for scaffolding were: